 A basic HUD also follows the player as they wander around.
 This displays the remaining health of the player, as well as how many basic enemies have been killed.

 Enemies also have health indicators floating above them.
 For picking up weapons, the controls will be outlined.

+Figure 9.
+The pause menu and UI displaying HP and kills on top.

 Conclusion

 In an easily accessible and beloved format of an RPG, our game provides a fun and familiar way of practicing situational awareness in a virtual environment.
 With the use of VR and many technical innovations such as motion-controlled weapon combat and unique enemy behaviors we are brought closer to an intuitive and immersive method of practicing real life skills.
 The 360 view of the world requires good spatial management for the player.
 There is high potential for using the technology that brought us away from the real world to bring us closer back to it.